shd101wyy/Yo/DESIGN.md

 function main() {
   let x = 1;
   let y: MutableReference<i32> = x;
-  let _sum = x + 1; // Error: A value was used after it was mutably borrowed.
+  let _sum = x + 1; // Compiler Error: A value was used after it was mutably borrowed.
 }
 ```